Stochastic heat differences between many-particle and density field descriptions: Discussion

-\black{(vii) {\it --- Applicability of heat field maps --- } } In intracellular imaging~\cite{PRL_Weber_2010,PhysToday_Barkai_2012,NuclAcidsRes_Kuwada_2013,ChemRev_Norregaard_2017,ColdSpringHarbPerspectBiol_Cremer_Cremer_2010}, both particle-trackings and density field maps have been used.
-Our framework implies that the heat in stochastic thermodynamics is measured without tracing the particles; that is, we first obtain $d'Q^*/dt$ and $dS^{(\rho)}/dt$ in eq.~(\ref{heat_heat_relation}) and then determine $d'Q/dt$.
-Applying the conversion from the field maps to the experimental data would be interesting.
+In intracellular imaging~\cite{PRL_Weber_2010,PhysToday_Barkai_2012,NuclAcidsRes_Kuwada_2013,ChemRev_Norregaard_2017,ColdSpringHarbPerspectBiol_Cremer_Cremer_2010}, both the particle-level and the density field observations have been used.
+Our framework implies that the heat in stochastic thermodynamics is measured without tracing the particles; that is, we first obtain $d'Q^*/dt$ and $dS^{(\rho)}/dt$ in Eq.~(\ref{heat_heat_relation}) and then determine $d'Q/dt$.
+Applying the conversion from the density field to the experimental data would be interesting.